Calabasas Probate Administration Lawyer

 FAQs

-A: Probate is not always a requirement in California.
+Probate is not always a requirement in California.
 If the decedent created a revocable, living will, or other estate plan that accounts for all their property, their estate may not need to go through probate.
+Additionally, small estates valued at less than $166,250 may be able to avoid probate.
 A probate lawyer can help you determine which parts of probate, if any, your loved one’s estate must go through.

 Trusted Probate Administration Support